 Allotropes are different forms of the same element.
 Three different allotropes of carbon are shown here as examples: diamond, graphite and C60 fullerene.

-Diamond is made up of only carbon atoms, where each of those atoms has a strong covalent bonds to 4 other carbon.
+Diamond is made up of only carbon atoms, in a giant 3D lattice, where each of those atoms has a strong covalent bonds to 4 other carbon.
 Every one of carbon’s 4 outer electrons is involved in one of these strong covalent bonds.

 Diamond is extremely hard because it is a giant covalent structure with many strong covalent bonds.